TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/27 - Daniel/Daniel 5/Daniel 5.27.md

 ---

-TEKEL; thou art weighed in the balances, and art found wanting.
+TEKEL; you are weighed in the balances, and are found wanting.